The Importance of a Good Camp Site

 Extreme caution must be exercised when crossing open ground during one of these storms.
 I advise against it.
 Take good shelter if available.
 If your daily hiking plan calls for you to make a high elevation crossing of a mountain pass or cross open ground anywhere in the early afternoon you must monitor the weather to watch for developing Summer Heat Storms.

 Shower in the John Muir Wilderness

 Above: Downpour in the Ionian Basin beyond Wanda Lake from the John Muir Trail.
 Hiking to the gap overlooking the Ionian Basin is a great scramble from the John Muir Trail, and the peak on the Right of the frame is peak 12960, which is a great little climb for the real adventurous John Muir Trail Backpacker...

 You do not want to get caught out in an exposed position as one of these storms form-up directly above you.
 It can be deadly for you.

 Once this heating trend sets-up down in the valley, these storms will reappear every afternoon and run like clockwork from early afternoon to sunset as long as the regional conditions support it.
 The basic conditions that trigger afternoon thunderstorms along the Sierra Crest are a triple digit heat wave in The Valley, and light onshore winds to push this heat and its related evaporated moisture up the Western Flank of the Sierra Nevada.

-Below we can see thick clouds produced by Valley Heat pumping over the Palisades on the John Muir Trail between the Golden Staircase and Mather Pass.
+Below we can see thick clouds produced by Valley Heat pumping over the Palisades to the East of the John Muir Trail.
+We're looking Northeast after hiking South beyond the Golden Staircase and Palisades Lakes climbing up to Mather Pass.